RicardoJBarrios/kuoki/packages/race-condition/README.md

 ## About The Project

-The usual way to avoid race conditions in RxJS is to use `switchMap`, but this method is quite cumbersome and doesn't prevent unnecessary calls.
-This class allows to manage this problem in a simpler way and avoiding unnecessary calls.
+The usual way to avoid race conditions in RxJS is to use `switchMap`.

 ```ts
 import { HttpCLient, Params } from '...';